 The Under Armour True Wireless Flash running headphones are a solid entry into the true wireless market, with strong audio, ergonomic design, and a hefty battery life (25 hours, including the case's four extra charges) to really make your purchase last throughout the week.

-There's also two smart noise technologies that that help these earbuds stand out.
+There are also two smart noise technologies that that help these earbuds stand out.
 Tapping the left earbud once will activate Talk-Thru, which quietens audio for momentary conversation or when you need to be on alert, while Ambient Aware (tap the left earbud twice) recreates outside noise using external microphones.

 There’s wireless, and then there’s true wireless, and the top-end Jabra Elite Sport are the latter.
 Beyond the cordless design, the headline feature of these running headphones is the Hear Through tech that allows you to control the way the buds let in or filter out ambient noise – with just a quick button press.